OHSU-Library/github-tutorial/docs/lessons/Lesson2.md

 - Preview your text to see how your formatting looks

+- Click Comment.
+If you want to close the ticket, click Close Issue.
+Only close the ticket if the issue has been resolved, usually someone will write a comment describing the action they did to close the ticket and click Close Issue.
+The ticket will no longer be dispalyed in the list of open tickets, but will be archived.

 **Use direct @ mentions**

 - You can mention someone in a ticket without assigning it to them

 - In the comments section, type @github handle.
 For example, to mention Julie, you would type @jmcmurry.
-You can either type their name or github handle.
+You can either start typing their name or github handle and github will autosuggest their handle.

 **Link documents**